 Funeral directors arrange the details and handle the logistics of funerals.
-They interview the family to learn what they desire with regard to the nature of the funeral, the clergy members or other persons who will officiate, and the final disposition of the remains.
+They interview the family to learn what they desire with regard to the nature of the funeral, the clergy members or other persons who will officiate and the final disposition of the remains.
 Sometimes the deceased leave detailed instructions for their own funerals.
-Together with family members, funeral directors establish the location, dates, and times of wakes, memorial services, and burials.
-Funeral directors also prepare obituary notices and have them placed in newspapers, arrange for pallbearers and clergy, schedule the opening and closing of the grave with the cemetery, decorate and prepare the sites of all services, and provide transportation for the remains, mourners, and flowers between sites.
+Together with family members, funeral directors establish the location, dates and times of wakes, memorial services and burials.
+Funeral directors also prepare obituary notices and have them placed in newspapers, arrange for pallbearers and clergy, schedule the opening and closing of a grave with the cemetery, decorate and prepare the sites of all services and provide transportation for the remains, mourners and flowers between sites.
 Most funeral directors are also trained and licensed embalmers.
 Embalming is the cosmetic and preservative process through which the body is prepared for interment.

-Employment opportunities are excellent with many openings in the funeral service profession.
-These include, but are not limited to: funeral director, grief facilitator, embalmers, pre-needs sales.
-Most funeral homes are family-run businesses, and the funeral directors either are owner-operators or employees of the operation.
+Opportunities are excellent with many openings in the funeral service profession.
+These include, but are not limited to; funeral directors, embalmers, grief facilitators, and preneed sales.
+Most funeral homes are familyrun businesses, and the funeral directors either are owneroperators or employees of the operation.

 The Mortuary Science program is accredited by the American Board of Funeral Service Education, 3432 Ashland Avenue, Suite G, St. Joseph, MO 64506, 816 / 233-3747.
 The annual passage rate of first-time takers on the National Board Examination (NBE) for the most recent three-year period for this institution and all ABFSE accredited funeral service education programs is posted on the ABFSE web site (www.abfse.org)